sandeepam5588/Rest-api/README.md

 #what technologies are used to build this application..?

-language: Java v15
+* Language: Java v15
-framework: spring boot v2.4.2
+* Framework: spring boot v2.4.2
-database: postgres
+* Database: postgres
-build tool: Maven
+* Build Tool: Maven